adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 categories: js
 ---

-> Quote here.
+> &ldquo;I’ve always maintained that, given the choice between making something my problem, and making something the user’s problem, I’ll choose to make it my problem every time.&rdquo;
-> <br>&mdash; <cite>Benjamin Franklin</cite>
+> <br>&mdash; <cite>Jeremy Keith</cite>

 Everyone knows about Progressive Enhancement.
-But there is a missing piece to Progressive Enhancement that I just don't see people implement reliably out their in the industry.
+But there is a missing piece to Progressive Enhancement that I just don't see people implement reliably out there in the industry.
 Before we get to that though, I need to just make two quick points: first, Unobtrusive Javascript is not Progressive Enhancement and second, handling the Javascript turned-off experience, is not Progressive Enhancement either, although that is part of it (as we will see later on).

 > Unlike HTML and CSS, Javascript does not degrade gracefully *without* developer intervention.